 On December 22, 2022, the Washington Commission issued an order on PSE's 2022 GRC, which approved with conditions, three settlement agreements which cover a two-year period beginning January 1, 2023.
 The ruling provided for a weighted cost of capital of 7.16%, or 6.62% after-tax, and a capital structure of 49.0% in common equity in 2023 and 2024, with a return on equity of 9.4%.
 The order also provided for an update to power costs in 2023 and 2024 and authorizes PSE to seek recovery of the costs related to the Tacoma LNG Facility concurrent with its 2023 purchased gas adjustment (PGA) filing.
-The LNG rate adjustment was filed with the Washington Commission on May 25, 2023 and is pending approval.
+The LNG rate adjustment was filed with the Washington Commission on May 25, 2023 and is pending approval, but with a revised procedural schedule extended until April 25, 2024.
 PSE was also allowed to file two additional trackers that will request to recover all rate base, depreciation, and operations and maintenance (O&M) expenses related to investments under the Company's Clean Energy Implementation Plan (CEIP) and Transportation Electrification Plan.
 The Transportation Electrification Plan tariff was approved with an effective date of March 1, 2023.
 On June 6, 2023, the Washington Commission approved PSE's CEIP, subject to conditions.
-The CEIP tariff was filed with the Washington Commission on July 17, 2023 and is pending approval.
+The CEIP tariff was filed with the Washington Commission on July 17, 2023 and was approved on August 24, 2023.